axone-protocol/docs/docs/whitepaper/okp4-principles-and-features.md

 **Data Space**: Abstraction that comprises:

-- Bundle of rights & rules that regulates interactions between data, tokens and any service (storage, algorithms, computation...) shared by participants,
+- Bundle of rights & rules that regulates interactions between data, tokens and any service (storage, algorithms, computation...) shared by participants
-- Governance mechanisms to adapt these rights and rules.
+- Governance mechanisms to adapt these rights and rules

 In a Data Space, datasets and algorithms are not stored centrally but at source and are therefore only shared (via [semantic interoperability](https://en.wikipedia.org/wiki/Semantic_interoperability)) when necessary.
-Data Spaces can be nested and overlapping, so that a data provider, for example, can participate in several Data Spaces at once without the need to copy or move his data.
+Data Spaces can be nested and overlapping, so that a Data Provider, for example, can participate in several Data Spaces at once without the need to copy or move his data.

 **Dataverse**: Endless combination of interoperable, sometimes nested and overlapping Data Spaces where participants, assets and resources can interact and be used in applications.